rails/rails/README.md

 3. Run `rails activestorage:install` to create needed directories, migrations, and configuration.
 4. Configure the storage service in `config/environments/*` with `config.active_storage.service = :local`
    that references the services configured in `config/storage_services.yml`.
+5. Optional: Add `gem "aws-sdk", "~> 2"` to your Gemfile if you want to use AWS S3.
+6. Optional: Add `gem "google-cloud-storage", "~> 1.3"` to your Gemfile if you want to use Google Cloud Storage.
-5. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.
+7. Optional: Add `gem "mini_magick"` to your Gemfile if you want to use variants.

+## Compatibility & Expectations

+Active Storage only works with the development version of Rails 5.2+ (as of July 19, 2017).
+This separate repository is a staging ground for the upcoming inclusion in rails/rails prior to the Rails 5.2 release.
+It is not intended to be a long-term stand-alone repository.

+Furthermore, this repository is likely to be in heavy flux prior to the merge to rails/rails.
+You're heartedly encouraged to follow along and even use Active Storage in this phase, but don't be surprised if the API suffers frequent breaking changes prior to the merge.

 ## Todos